InnovateUKGitHub/innovation-funding-service/setup-files/scripts/docker-native/README.md

 before shutting down.
 Bear in mind that the entire environment is relatively resource intensive (even at idle) and it is advisable not to have them running all the time (eating your RAM).

+- `teardown.sh` removes the existing Docker containers for the project.
+Don't run this unless you want to purposefully want to destroy your environment e.g. in the event of a rebuild.

+## Additional information

+The following scripts

 - `setup.sh` builds the entire environment using Docker and Docker Compose.
 Then creates the required databases in the `mysql` container, runs the Flyway migrations, syncs the `shib` and `mysql` user databases and finally runs the Gradle deployment tasks via `deploy.sh` (see below).